Judge Tells FBI To Stop Screwing Around And Search For Documents Requested By Man Seeking To Clear His Name

-from the government-as-parent:-because-I-said-so dept
+from the 23-years-later,-apparently-still-a-threat-to-drug-warring dept

 In 1991, Adolfo Correa Coss was convicted of drug trafficking, but has steadfastly maintained his innocence.
 While working towards clearing his name, he discovered an FBI informant named Guillermo Casas had a hand in his arrest and indictment.
 He also discovered that Casas kept detailed notebooks containing records of his drug purchases and sales.

 In 1989, he was arrested for possession of cocaine with intent to deliver.
 The search of his home, car, and business “was based on [the allegations of] a confidential . . . police informant” who claimed to have made three separate purchases of cocaine from Coss on May 8, 1989.
 At trial and during his subsequent appeal, Coss alleged that the informant – who he even then believed was Casas – had fabricated his story; as a result, Coss maintained, the police officer’s search-warrant application contained false statements and was thus invalid.
 These arguments did not succeed, and Coss’s conviction was affirmed.In early 2013, Coss filed FOIA requests with the FBI and the Executive Office for United States Attorneys (EOUSA) for these notebooks, in hopes of obtaining exonerating information.
 Instead, he spent the next several months being told less than nothing by both agencies, which rebuffed him with Glomar responses, refusing to confirm or deny the existence of the notebooks.